 Intellectual Property and Sponsored Research

-MIT’s policy on patents, copyrights, and other intellectual property is designed to ensure that innovations are made available to industry and society for the public benefit, while recognizing individual inventors and supporting the open dissemination of research.
+MIT’s Intellectual Property policy is designed to ensure that innovations are made available to industry and society for the public benefit, while recognizing the investigators and supporting the open dissemination of research.
+MIT’s Intellectual Property Policy may be viewed here

 For additional details, please visit the MIT Technology Licensing Office website